 - Three math units (including algebra and geometry)

-- One physical education unit (may be waived if student is unable to participate due to mental, emotional or religious reasons)
+- One physical education unit (this requirement might be waived if the student is unable to participate due to mental, emotional, or religious reasons)

 - Six elective units

-Local school districts may have additional requirements.
+Local school districts might have additional requirements.
 The state Department of Education maintains a current listing of state-accredited high school programs under its Virtual Schools section.

-The GED exam was developed by the American Council on Education (ACE) and is intended for individuals who have not earned a high school diploma and are not enrolled in high school.
-State sponsored adult education programs in Kansas are mostly geared towards individuals taking and passing the five-part GED exam.
-To pass this exam, the state requires test takers to achieve a total score of at least 2,250.
-The minimal score allowed on any individual section of the test is 420, which is ten points higher than ACE standards.
+The GED exam was developed by the American Council on Education (ACE) and is intended for individuals who haven't earned a high school diploma and aren't enrolled in high school.
+State-sponsored adult education programs in Kansas are mostly geared towards individuals taking and passing the four-part GED exam.
+To pass this exam, the state requires test takers to achieve a total score of at least 600.
+The minimum score allowed on any individual section of the test is 150.

-The GED exam tests students in five subject areas: Math, Reading, Writing (including an essay), Social Studies and Science.
-The ACE website provides detailed information about the GED, including what is covered on each specific test (www.acenet.edu).
+The GED exam tests students in four subject areas: mathematical reasoning, reasoning through language arts, social studies, and science.
+The ACE website provides detailed information about the GED, including what is covered on each specific test.

-GED candidates in Kansas are required to take the Official GED Practice Test, which is a shortened version of the exam.
+GED candidates in Kansas are not required to take the Official GED Practice Test, which is a shortened version of the exam.
 This test helps individuals prepare for the actual test.
 The practice test is offered at official GED testing centers.
 A fee is charged.
-Candidates may find their local test center on the ACE website or on the Kansas Board of Regents website (www.kansasregents.org).
+Candidates might find their local test center on the ACE website or on the Kansas Board of Regents website.

 Kansas GED Test Registration